-CIA nominee 'sought to pull out'
+Trump backs CIA pick after offer to quit

 She certainly has her supporters.

-Ms Sanders tweeted: "There is no one more qualified to be the first woman to lead the CIA than 30+ year CIA veteran Gina Haspel."
+Ms Sanders earlier tweeted: "There is no one more qualified to be the first woman to lead the CIA than 30+ year CIA veteran Gina Haspel."

 CIA spokesman Ryan Trapani told the Post that those who had worked with Ms Haspel "almost uniformly support her" and would "finally have a chance to see the true Gina Haspel on Wednesday".

-Human rights organisation Reprieve has said Ms Haspel is "not fit" to run the CIA.
+But human rights organisation Reprieve said Ms Haspel was "not fit" to run the CIA.

 The 51-49 Republican-Democrat split in the Senate makes her confirmation vulnerable, particularly with the longstanding absence of John McCain, who is ill.